Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

-In what follows, we examine the energy decay of both SPIRAL+$\|\cdot\|_1+\mathbb R_+$ and our methods.
-As shown in Fig.\ref{curve}, although SPIRAL+$\|\cdot\|_1+\mathbb R_+$ converges quickly, the numerical energy fluctuates greatly in the early stage, while our methods converge much more stable.
+In what follows, we examine the energy decay of the SPIRAL, our Algorithm 1, and Algorithm 2.
+As shown in Fig.\ref{curve}, the SPIRAL converges much more quickly than our Algorithm 1 and Algorithm 2.
+However, its calculation requires inner iteration, resulting in the fluctuation of the numerical energies in the early stage.
+On the other hand, our algorithms demonstrate stable energy convergence and satisfactory numerical performance through the iteration process.